terascope/teraslice/docs/packages/teraslice-test-harness/overview.md

 ### DownloadExternalAssets

 Used to test processors in separate asset bundles.
 It downloads a zipped asset bundle to ./test/.cache/downloads and unzips the asset to ./test/.cache/assets.
 Assets in the ./test/.cache/assets directory are automatically picked up by the test harness.
-Assets must be in a github repo to be downloaded automatically.
+At this point assets must be in a github repository to be downloaded.

+Since this is downloading additional files to the asset be sure to add `./test/.cache` to the .gitignore file in the asset bundle.

 **Usage:**

-Best way to use this functionality is to add DownloadExternalAssets to a global setup file, ./test/global.setup.js.
+To use this functionality add DownloadExternalAssets to a global setup file, ./test/global.setup.js.

 global.setup.js example:
 ```js